laruence/yar/README.md

     $service = new Yar_Server(new API());
     $service->handle();
     ?>

-they if a GET request to this api uri,  a service info will be auto generated:
+then if a GET request to this api uri comes,  a service info will be auto generated to client:

 [![](https://github.com/laruence/laruence.github.com/raw/master/yar_server.png)]